 - Learn more about EU military and civilian missions and operations abroad as well as about the key cooperation tools and initiatives between Member States;

-- Focus on new threats and learn how the EU is facing them;
+- Analyse new threats and learn how the EU is facing them;

-- Identify the main partners of the EU in the field of Security and Defence;
+- Understand the geopolitical dynamics at stake and identify the main partners of the EU in the field of Security and Defence;

 - Learn in a multicultural environment;